Boneato/boneato/designspec.md

 Once the user clicks one of the search results, they will be taken to that ingredient’s page.
 Clicking the “Search for another ingredient” link will take the user back to the “Find ingredients” page.

 Locations will be listed in order of most “Confirmed”.
 Each location entry has the following features:
-“Confirmed” and “Didn’t Find” buttons - If users are signed in, they can click either “Confirmed” or “Didn’t Find” for each location.
+- “Confirmed” and “Didn’t Find” buttons - If users are signed in, they can click either “Confirmed” or “Didn’t Find” for each location.
 Clicking the button will increase the count displayed on the button.
 Other users will see these counts increase in real time.

-Numbered location name - the number is the order in the list, displayed in order.
+- Numbered location name - the number is the order in the list, displayed in order.
 The name is the name of the location.
-Address - this is the location’s address.
+- Address - this is the location’s address.
 All address data is standardized using Google’s mapping algorithms.
-Write here about how location data from Google will be used.
+The location data fetched from a map can be converted from geographic coordinates into human-readable address through Leaflet.
+Leaflet Control Geocoder plugin in Leaflet can be used for both geocoding and reverse geocoding, and supports MapBox and Google as well.
-Submission info - follows the format “Reported by [User Name] on [Date Reported]”.
+- Submission info - follows the format “Reported by [User Name] on [Date Reported]”.
-Alert - if the 5 most recent voters reported that they “Didn’t Find” the ingredient at the location, this alert will appear at the top of the location entry, “The 5 most recent voters reported that they didn’t find this ingredient here.”
+- Alert - if the 5 most recent voters reported that they “Didn’t Find” the ingredient at the location, this alert will appear at the top of the location entry, “The 5 most recent voters reported that they didn’t find this ingredient here.”

+All locations will also be marked on a map on the right side of the page.
+Leaflet can be used to displayed marked points.
+By getting location information (latitude & longitude) from our database, locations will be marked on the map.
+Leaflet also has Layer Groups where several layers for different locations can be grouped to one same map.

 All locations will also be marked on a map on the right side of the page.
 Write here about how Google Maps will be embedded, and how the address data will be fed to the map and displayed.